 This is what we used and did....

 - 3 Cloves

 - 6 Allspice Berries

 - Handful of Pine Needles

 Bruise the spices and pine needles in a pestle and mortar, and add to a large jar with all the other ingredients.
 Pop on the lid, and give it a good shake.

 Leave in a dark place to infuse for at least 4 weeks, giving it the odd shake.
-We tasted it every so often to check how it was developing, and although we didn't feel a need to adjust it, you could easily do so.
+We tasted our Christmas Liqueur every so often to check how it was developing, and although we didn't feel a need to adjust it, you could easily do so.

 Once you are happy with the taste of your liqueur, strain through muslin and bottle.
 The flavour of your liqueur will continue to mature and develop over time.
 Our Christmas Liqueur smells like Christmas trees and mince pies, and tastes divine.
 We also think it would make the most amazing Christmas Champagne Cocktails.